patricktrainer/patricktrainer.github.io/content/posts/How-to-Create-Scalable-Data-Pipelines-with-Python.md

 ```
 aws --endpoint-url=http://localhost:4576 sqs create-queue --queue-name sse_queue --region us-east-1
 ```
-This will return the URL of the queue that we’ll use in our SSE Consumer component.To extract just the JSON, we’ll use the [SSEClient](https://pypi.org/project/sseclient/) Python library and code a simple function to iterate over the message stream to pull out the JSON payload, and then place it into the recently created Message Queue using the AWS [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) Python library:
+This will return the URL of the queue that we’ll use in our SSE Consumer component.
+To extract just the JSON, we’ll use the [SSEClient](https://pypi.org/project/sseclient/) Python library and code a simple function to iterate over the message stream to pull out the JSON payload, and then place it into the recently created Message Queue using the AWS [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) Python library:
 ```
 import boto3
 import json